-BRING YOUR OWN DEVICE (BYOD)

-Frequently Asked Questions (FAQ'S)
+Bring Your Own Device (BYOD) Frequently Asked Questions (FAQ'S)

-Q: Is the Bring Your Own Device (BYOD) scheme open to all pupils?
+Q: Is the Bring Your Own Device (BYOD) scheme open to all students?

-A: The Bring Your Own Device (BYOD) initiative is currently open to all pupils but may be subject to change.
+A: The Bring Your Own Device (BYOD) initiative is currently open to all students but may be subject to change.

-Q: What personal ICT Devices are permitted for use in School by pupils?
+Q: What personal ICT Devices are permitted for use in School by students?

-A: Pupils can use either a laptop, tablet device, smart phone, chrome-book or any other compatible device that supports the 802.1x wireless standard.

-However, should the device be required to run any specialist academic software to assist pupils with their studies (For example; Adobe Premiere Pro for Film Studies) pupils/parents will be advised of any required computer hardware and software specifications separately.
+A: Where students are permitted to do so, they can use either a laptop, tablet device, smart phone, chrome-book or any other compatible device that supports the 802.1x wireless standard.
+However, should the device be required to run any specialist academic software to assist students with their studies (For example; Adobe Premiere Pro for Film Studies) students/parents will be advised of any required computer hardware and software specifications separately.